Capt. Dave’s Sport Fishing

 Summary

-Join Captain Dave, a seasoned Jacksonville fishing guide, for a 6-hour private charter on the St. Johns River, saltmarsh, or inlet.
-Departing at 7 am, you'll fish aboard the Jettywolf, a custom-built 20' inshore boat perfect for shallow waters.
-Target redfish, seatrout, and black drum, with chances for other species depending on the season.
-Dave adjusts tactics to the tides, using bottom fishing, jig casting, or drift fishing with live bait and artificials.
-All gear, tackle, and licenses are provided – just bring drinks and snacks.
-This trip's ideal for active anglers who can move around the boat and handle spinning gear.
-With 28 years of local knowledge, Dave knows where the fish are biting.
-Whether you're after a cooler full of keepers or just want to bend some rods, this Jacksonville fishing trip delivers a real taste of Florida's inshore action.
+Join Captain Dave, a seasoned Jacksonville fishing guide, for a 6-hour private charter on the St. Johns River and saltmarsh.
+You'll set out at 7 AM aboard the Jettywolf, a custom-built 20' inshore boat perfect for navigating shallow waters.
+This trip is ideal for two anglers looking to target redfish, seatrout, and black drum, with chances for other species depending on the season.
+Dave adjusts tactics based on the tides, using a mix of bottom fishing, jig casting, and drift fishing with live bait and artificials.
+All gear and licenses are provided – just bring drinks, snacks, and weather-appropriate clothes (sneakers are a must).
+After a full day on the water, you can opt for fish cleaning services for a tip.
+Keep in mind, you'll need to be comfortable moving around the boat and casting spinning gear to get the most out of your fishing day.

 Expert 6-Hour BackCountry Fishing in Jacksonville